Dan Taberski

 Dan Taberski is a writer, director, and producer based in New York City.
-He is best known for hosting investigative journalism podcasts Missing Richard Simmons, Surviving Y2K, Running From Cops, 9/12 and The Line.
+He is best known for hosting investigative journalism podcasts Missing Richard Simmons, Surviving Y2K, Running From Cops, 9/12, The Line, and Hysterical.

 Taberski is also known for creating reality show Destroy Build Destroy on Cartoon Network and directing the 2016 documentary short film These C*cksucking Tears.
 He is a former producer for The Daily Show with Jon Stewart.
 He also worked on economic policy in the White House during the Clinton administration.

 Career

 Taberski was the executive producer of the CNBC show called The Filthy Rich Guide.

 Missing Richard Simmons

 Taberski hosted Missing Richard Simmons, a six-part podcast series that was produced by Stitcher and Topic Studios and released in 2017.
 The podcast explored the personal impact that Richard Simmons had on people throughout his 30 year career.
 The show focuses on Simmon's exercise classes called Slimmons and features interviews with a variety of people who had connections with Simmons.
 The podcast attempts to explain Simmons sudden retirement in 2014.
 The podcast was retroactively included as the first installment in Taberski's series of podcasts called Headlong.